marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - scale in + scale out = horizontal scaling terms
 - scale up + scale down = vertical scaling terms

+### Lambda

+- AWS Lambda natively supports Java, Go, PowerShell, Node.js, C#, Python, and Ruby code.
+- You can configure each Lambda function with its own ephemeral storage between 512MB and 10,240MB, in 1MB increments.
+The ephemeral storage is available in each function’s /tmp directory.
+Each function has access to 512MB of storage at no additional cost.
+- TCP port 25 traffic is also blocked as an anti-spam measure.
+- AWS Lambda functions can be configured to run up to 15 minutes per execution.
+You can set the timeout to any value between 1 second and 15 minutes.
+- Lambda supports container images with a size of up to 10GB.

 ### Auto scaling